CSC207-UofT/course-project-git-good-207/phase1/design_document.md

 ## Major Design Decisions

-* Every Post will now have a unique ID.
+* Every Post, Recipe, and User have a unique ID.
 This will allow us to identify them uniquely within the program.

 * We have now made DatabaseManager (use case) abstract and extended it with MySQLController (controller) in accordance with Dependency Inversion.
 This way, our use cases classes no longer depend on the implementation of our database.
 (Helps us remain in accordance with SOLID and Clean Architecture)